SAP-samples/teched2023-DA260/exercises/ex1/README.md

     ![ex_01_07](images/ex_01_07.png)

 8. Now click on *Add Source Objects* button that launches *Select Source Objects* popup as shown below.
 Scroll down in the tree hierarchy on the left and select *TMP – Local Objects*.
-In a next step, please enter “Z_CDS” in search bar and click enter to filter for the required CDS Views that are required for this exercise.
+In a next step, please enter “Z_CDS” in search bar and click enter to filter for the CDS Views that are required for this exercise.
 Now, please select the following CDS Views as shown below:
    <br>
    - Z_CDS_EPM_BUPA <br>
    - Z_CDS_EPM_PD  <br>